Spectral density: Units

-In the general case, the units of PSD will be the ratio of units of variance per unit of frequency; so, for example, a series of displacement values (in meters) over time (in seconds) will have PSD in units of meters squared per hertz, m2/Hz.
+In the general case, the unit of PSD will be the ratio of unit of variance per unit of frequency; so, for example, a series of displacement values (in meters) over time (in seconds) will have PSD with the unit m2/Hz.

-In the analysis of random vibrations, units of g2 Hz−1 are frequently used for the PSD of acceleration, where g denotes the g-force.
+In the analysis of random vibrations, the unit g02⋅Hz−1 may be used for the PSD of acceleration, where g0 denotes standard gravity.

 Mathematically, it is not necessary to assign physical dimensions to the signal or to the independent variable.
 In the following discussion the meaning of x(t) will remain unspecified, but the independent variable will be assumed to be that of time.

+One-sided vs. two-sided

+A PSD can be either a one-sided function of only positive frequencies or a two-sided function of both positive and negative frequencies but with only half the amplitude.
+Noise PSDs are generally one-sided in engineering and two-sided in physics.